shailensukul/Whittley-CR2180/BoatParking.md

 In the end, I had perfectly aligned holes to mount the Jockey wheel bracket.

+(Note: The installer had to slightly trim the bottom left end, near the chain link to make it fit)

 <img src="/images/Parking-BracketView-1.jpg" width="400px;" />

 <img src="/images/Parking-BracketView-2.jpg" width="400px;" />